Search Engine Optimisation (SEO) Stats: 2021 Edition - Ecommerce Guide

 The chart above shows results where only organic results appear.
 When SERP features are shown – things like video results, answer cards and featured snippets – the CTR decreases.

-For example, the addition of video results pulls the CTR of the top result down below 30%.
+For example, the addition of video results pulls the CTR of the top result down below 30%, and tends to push the CTR of the organic results just below videos even further, as they become less visible to searchers.

 4.Growth in Ecommerce Search Demand During 2020